 The seriousness of the symptoms a person experiences usually has to do with the amount of VOCs they’re exposed to and the amount of time they were exposed (Volatile Organic Compounds’ Impact on Indoor Air Quality, 2016).

-5 Simple Ways To Decrease VOCs And Off-Gassing In Your Home
+How To Decrease VOCs And Off-Gassing In Your Home

-Now that you know what VOCs and off-gassing are as well as why you should do your best to avoid these things, let’s look as some practical ways to decrease VOCs and off-gassing in your home.
+Now that you know what VOCs and off-gassing are as well as why you should do your best to avoid these things, let’s look at some practical ways to decrease VOCs and off-gassing in your home.

 1. Avoid Toxins